expo/expo/docs/pages/tutorial/layout.md

 });
 ```

 Now, in the app, when the user taps any of the buttons on the screen, an alert will be displayed.
-This happens because the `<Pressable>` uses an `alert()` function with its `onPress` prop.
+This happens because the `<Pressable>` calls an `alert()` in its `onPress` prop.

 Let's import this component into **App.js** and see it in action: